BTE-Trusted-Entity/sporran-extension/docs/external.md

 # DApp development with Sporran

 Sporran is designed to communicate with DApps built on the KILT blockchain.
-If you're developing your own DApp, or trying out KILT's example DApps [CertifiedProof](https://github.com/KILTprotocol/CertifiedProof) and [ProofCheck](https://github.com/KILTprotocol/ProofCheck), it's helpful to have a test wallet with play coins that you can use in conjunction with your development environment.
+If you’re developing your own DApp, or trying out KILT’s example DApps [CertifiedProof](https://github.com/KILTprotocol/CertifiedProof) and [ProofCheck](https://github.com/KILTprotocol/ProofCheck), it’s helpful to have a test wallet with play coins that you can use in conjunction with your development environment.

 ## Quick start _with play coins_